finos/legend-integration-juju/README.md

 [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@main/images/badge-incubating.svg)](https://github.com/finos/community/blob/master/governance/Software-Projects/Project-Lifecycle.md#incubating-projects)

-# Legend Charmed Operator - aka Legend Charm
+# Legend Charmed Operator - aka Legend Charm Bundle
 Legend Charm provides a simple, efficient and enterprise-ready way to deploy and orchestrate a Legend instance in any type of environments, from developers workstations, up to production.

 Read more about Juju and Charms, access tutorials to deploy locally or in the cloud of your choice in minutes, and how you could support this initiative.